 Removing conditions when the divorce is not final

-If you have filed for divorce but still live with your partner, you don't have to wait until the divorce is final to file Form I-751 to petition lifting of the conditions.
+If you have filed for divorce but still live with your partner, you don't have to wait until the divorce is final to file Form I-751 to petition to lift of the conditions.
 USCIS will extend your conditional residence status by a year if you prove that you and your partner have initiated the divorce process.

 However, if you have already been divorced for more than two years, you cannot lift the conditions using this method.

 Removing Conditions When You are Separated but not Divorced

 In rare cases, filing for the petition is possible if you two are legally separated but not legally divorced.
 The USCIS can grant you permanent resident status if you prove "extreme hardship."

 Terminating your marriage when applying for a green card can have potential consequences.
 The divorce can delay or even prevent the approval of your application for permanent resident status.
 Also, you may be unable to sponsor other family members for green cards in the future.